chiquitawow/go-powerdns/README.md

 Implementing the [PowerDNS](https://www.powerdns.com/) API in Go.

 This is currently work in progress.
 Use it at your own risk.
+Only testing version 4.2.0 of the API.